Editor's note: This blog post was originally published in 2018, but was updated for comprehensiveness in December 2020.

 Some APMs such as PayPal (operating locally in Mexico and Brazil) remain popular across multiple Latin American countries, while some, like Brazilian boletos, are strictly domestic.
 So how should airlines and other travel merchants factor APMs into their payment strategies?
 Should airlines and travel merchants focus on integrating specific APMs that are relevant only to the locales they serve?
 Or should they take a more flexible approach that gives them access to dozens of APMs favored by traveler segments from different Latin American countries – all through a single payment orchestration platform?

 As airlines and other travel merchants assess their payment strategies in the region, it's worth revisiting the different payment options currently available to Latin America’s consumers and emerging travel sector.

-Cash is King in Many Parts of the Region
+Cash is Still King in Many Places

 Airlines that offer cash payment options on their websites and mobile apps are not just making it easier to travel but demonstrating their commitment to the Latin American region and its individual countries, where cash is a daily fact of life.
 Cash payment options in Latin America include:

 - Pagoefectivo (Peru)

 Installment Payments are the Norm, Not the Exception